Barty keeps dream alive as she eases into Wimbledon semis - RFI

 Tomljanovic -- whose Last 16 match had been much later than Barty's on Monday -- did break back to trail 4-3.

-However, typical of the clash no sooner had she suggested a fightback then Barty upped a gear and she reeled off the next thee games to progress.
+However, typical of the clash no sooner had she suggested a fightback then Barty upped a gear and she reeled off the next three games to progress.

+Barty has moved around court with little sign of any after effects from the hip injury that forced her to retire from the French Open.

+She feels also that her game is less encumbered by unforced errors and weak serving that were a feature of her early round matches.

 Barty in typical sportsmanlike style praised her opponent.